 If you have a specific query, please contact the appropriate team.
 Details will be available at the bottom of each statistical release.

-To provide general feedback please submit a query.
+To provide general feedback please contact firstname.lastname@example.org.